JuliaLang/julia/doc/devdocs/locks.rst

     not certain of whether there are issues here or what they are. staging functions, of course, are a source of deadlocks here.

     fix: unknown

-* staged

-    possible solution to prevent staged functions from causing deadlock.

-    this theoretical lock would create a priority inversion such that the Method and MethodTable write locks could be released by ensuring that no staging functions can run in parallel allow this level 5 lock to protect staged function conflicts (a level 3 operation)

-    fix: create it

 Shared Global Data Structures